magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/http.md

         title: 'Send again the uplink message to the HTTP integration;'
     1:
         image: https://img.thingsboard.io/pe/edge/integrations/http/downlink-responce-2-edge.png
-        title: 'We will receive a response from the ThingsBoard in the terminal.'
+        title: 'We will receive a response from the IoT Hub in the terminal.'

 downlink-converter-message:
     0: